-How To Navigate Being Friends With Benefits — The Kind & Healthy Way
+How To Be Friends With Benefits — The Kind & Healthy Way

 People these days are pretty ambivalent about "friends with benefits" situations.

 Among a certain crowd, they're a very desirable arrangement being actively sought out as an alternative to being in a "real relationship"—if you're in the dating market right now, you've probably heard somebody say or write in a profile that they're only seeking friends with benefits right now.
 Often it's a way of stating they want to be able to keep their distance emotionally and maintain their freedom to keep seeing other people.
 Meanwhile, there's another crowd of people that instinctually scrunches up their nose at the very idea of a FWB—there's an underlying assumption there that the type of dynamic in question is something only flaky, detached, shallow, or morally gray people pursue.

 Both these perspectives shortchange a lot of the good stuff that can come from being friends with benefits: a consistent sex partner without the promises involved in a romantic relationship and with all the fun, connection, and genuine care for each other that comes with a friendship.